Should You Use Google Ads For Clothing Business in 2020?

-Each of them is an important measure of progress.
-This (having the whole progress right in front of you) helps you make better future decisions as well.
-For instance, you can decide what ads are burning your bucks and which ones are bringing the real, valuable results, i.e., excellent ROI.
+Each of them is an important measure of progress, and (having the whole progress right in front of you) helps you make better informed future decisions as well.
+For instance, you can decide what ads are burning your bucks and which ones are bringing the real valuable results, i.e., excellent ROI.

-Turn off the dollar burners and step up the better-performing ones.
+Turn off the dollar burners and level up the better-performing ones.
 Way to go!

-Your AdWords efforts land you above the SEO results of your competition — explained already.
+Your AdWords efforts land you above the SEO results of your competition — that has already been explained.

 Well, it’s your lucky day.
 Because AdWords does just the thing.

-Seeing ads inside your mailbox box might be the least you’d expect from Google.
-This probably is why they turn out to be a great success in most cases.
+Seeing ads inside your mailbox box might be the least you’d expect from Google, which is why they turn out to be a great success in most cases.

 These ads displayed mainly in the promotion tab (sometimes in the Social tab too), work best for advertisers to maximize their reach if they have hard budget limits.

-Google smartly attracts and converts the visitors of a certain intend (indicated by their searches) with Retargeting ads.
+Google smartly attracts and converts the visitors of a certain intent (indicated by their searches) with Retargeting ads.

 Put otherwise — if you are an apparel business owner, you’ll give Google a list of your recent visitors to show a particular ad to.
 Now, a recent visitor (who has already shown some level of interest) has a better conversion potential if shown the same (or related products he was initially interested in).

-You retarget, hoping that something just came up while the visitor was looking at the product, was adding it to cart, or was about to check out.
-In all actuality, the visitor might have been paying just a casual visit, however, going with that chance would only ruin your chances of selling (to those who were actually brutally abrupted by something while placing an order).
+You do retargeting, hoping that something just came up while he was looking at the product, was adding it to cart, or was about to check out.
+Though in all actuality, the visitor might have been paying just a casual visit, going with that chance would only ruin your chances of selling (to those who were actually brutally abrupted by something while placing an order).

 So, Google shows these retargeting ads (often with attractive offers and packages depending on how deep down the visitor was in the sales funnel) on search and display networks, among other placements.